QuintPhoenix/CFG-Parser/README.md

 ## Issues

 A very limited number of CFGs have been tested till now.
-Hence, the programme is highly susceptible to crashing or reporting incorred result.
+Hence, the program is highly susceptible to crashing or reporting incorred result.

 ## Limitations